-There are no chapters on Jesus in most philosophy textbooks, and the reasons are obvious.
+There’s no chapter on Jesus in most philosophy textbooks, and the reasons are obvious.

-A philosopher has credentials and Yeshua didn’t.
+A philosopher has credentials, but the character portrayed as Jesus didn’t.
 He was uneducated and illiterate.
 Galilean peasant society was insular and primitive, even by the standards of the times.
 He might’ve been clever and charismatic, yet he knew nothing of the philosophy and science of the Greek and Roman world.
 Non-Jewish law, ethics, history, art and literature were a mystery to him.
-Such an uninformed person wasn’t qualified to be a world-class teacher of philosophy.
+So Jesus wasn’t qualified to be a philosophy teacher, and it shows.

-Jesus was a deluded dreamer who made wild promises that didn’t come true, such as when he promised the kingdom of God was soon to be established on earth, which never happened.
+He was a deluded dreamer who made wild promises that didn’t come true, such as when he promised the kingdom of God was soon to be established on earth, which never happened.
 He failed to give consistent or comprehensive solutions to life’s conundrums.
 Most of his teachings lack the detail to make them meaningful.
 Dogma without reasoning and explanation doesn’t cut the mustard as philosophy.

 Truly inspiring words in great books, poetry, or speeches have a timeless coherency and consistency to them.
 Jesus’ teachings don’t.
 If they were sent to a publisher who’d never read the Bible, they’d garner a pink slip.
 He’d assume Jesus was a dunce.

-There are, no doubt, millions of Christians who disagree with me.
+Many people disagree with me.
 Some of them even claim the gospels provide a universal moral code for mankind.
 They have an unjustified devotion for their leather bound tomes, as they haven’t read Jesus’ supposed words objectively.
-I think they too easily accept any of the thousands of books and articles written by evangelists to explain and harmonize Jesus’ sayings.
+I think they too easily accept any of the thousands of books and articles that try to explain, harmonize or “contextualize” Jesus’ sayings.
 All this commentary is heavily manufactured; it resorts to artificial and arbitrary interpretations rather than simply taking what are said to be Jesus’ words at face value.
 There’s no other way to make Jesus sound authoritative and wise, yet I think it’s intellectually dishonest.

-Can anyone imagine a hypothetical omniscient God agreeing with Jesus’ flawed, facile dogma?
-The power and depth of her thinking would be infinite, so she’d hardly be obsessed with the traditions, prejudices, rewards, and punishments of the ancient Jewish and Roman world, because she’ be bigger than that.
+Can anyone imagine an omniscient God agreeing with Jesus’ flawed, facile dogmas?
+The power and depth of her thinking would be infinite, so she’d hardly be obsessed with the traditions, prejudices, rewards, and punishments of the ancient Jewish and Roman world, because she’d be bigger than that.

-If, hypothetically, Jesus is an omniscient god, he’s not offended by my honest assessment of the gospels.
-He created all of me, so is indifferent to my opinions, and knows I’m using the critical faculties he gave me.
-I suggest those who imagine he’s god shouldn’t be offended either.
+If, hypothetically, Jesus is an omniscient god, he wouldn’t be offended by my honest assessment of his teachings.
+He’d be indifferent to my opinions, and he knows I’m only using the critical faculties he gave me.
+I suggest those who imagine Jesus is god shouldn’t be offended either.